 Each year a limited number of vacation projects are available to our students.
 They are small research projects supervised by a member of academic staff.
 They typically last for 6 to 8 weeks.
 The students are normally paid £210 per week (uplifted by 5% for summer 2024).
 The projects are very popular.
-Apart form being interesting paid work, they are a good introduction to a research career.
+Apart from being interesting paid work, they are a good introduction to a research career.
 The projects are now run in close collaboration with URSS.
 This adds transferrable skills and a wider sense of community, making the projects an extremely valuable experience for a range of future careers.

 There is support for vacation projects and work experience from a variety of University sources, the URSS scheme is the most significant.
 There are also some external sources, but not many and they can be hard to find (please do try though!).
 The department funds or underwrites a significant proportion of the projects - see rules and conditions below for the eligibility requirements.